NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 .. _sparse-disp:

-Dealing with Terrain Lacking Large-Scale Features
+Dealing with terrain lacking large-scale features
 -------------------------------------------------

 Stereo Pipeline's approach to performing correlation is a two-step